POL 07.60.01 - Parking and Transportation Ordinances

 Overtime Parkingin a Timed Space/Zone

-Unauthorized parking in an AV or SV space
+Unauthorized parking in an UV or SV space

 Failure To Pay in a payment required space